stat301-1-2023-fall/final-project-1-valerieyichu/README.md

 ## The Goodreads Dataset

 Hey, I'm Valerie Chu.
 This is a study of a Goodreads dataset.
-It's the most comprehensive dataset on the internet that I've found to date.
+As far as I can tell, this is the most comprehensive dataset about books and user readings habits I can find, freely available from the internet.
+It was scraped from Goodread's and Goodread users's publicly available data.

 ::: {.callout-tip icon="false"}